 The numbers provided in the crime statistics for Carroll College reflect incidents reported to the college's Campus Security Authorities (CSA's) such as; the Director of Campus Security and Public Safety, Title IX Coordinator, Dean of Students, Student Conduct Administrator, Securitas Officers and the Helena Police Department that occur within our Clery geography.
 The statistics reflect incidents that occurred On-Campus, On-Campus Student Residential Facilities, Non-Campus Buildings & Property, and Public Property.
-Carroll College does have one location off-campus that is officially recognized by the institution and that is used in direct support of a student organization.
-Carroll College is able to monitor the criminal activity of students at the off-campus location through the records of the Helena Police Department.
+Carroll College does not have any Non-Campus Buildings or Property located off-campus that is officially recognized by the institution and that is used in direct support of a student organization.
+Carroll College is not able to monitor the criminal activity of students off-campus.

-The Director of Campus Security and Public Safety, who has oversight for campus security and maintains contact with Helena Police Department, compiles the statistics annually and posts the crime statistics to the U. S. Department of Education website as required by law.
+The Director of Campus Security and Public Safety, who has oversight for campus security and maintains contact with the Helena Police Department, compiles the statistics annually and posts the crime statistics to the U. S. Department of Education website as required by law.
 Director of Campus Security and Public Safety is responsible for the distribution of the annual report to both current and prospective students and employees.
 The data for the previous three calendar years is published annually in this report.